CrueltySquad/CrueltySquad.github.io/README.md

-_John sucks btw, you know who you are_
+_Alvin sucks btw, you know who you are_